 Charlemagne (English: Charles the Great, Dutch: Karel de Grote, German: Karl der Grosse, Latin: Carolus Magnus) was born on April 2, 742 in Northern Europe.
-Charles was the eldest son of Pippin III and Bertrada of Laon.
-‘By the sword and the cross,’ Charlemagne became master of Western Europe.
+Charles was the eldest son of Pepin III and Bertrada of Laon.

 In 768, when Charlemagne was 26, he and his younger brother Carloman inherited the kingdom of the Franks.
 In 771 Carloman died, and Charlemagne became sole ruler of the kingdom.
 At that time the Franks were falling back into barbarian ways, neglecting their education and religion.
 The Saxons of northern Europe were still pagans.
 In the south, the Roman Catholic church was asserting its power to recover land confiscated by the Lombard kingdom of Italy.
 Europe was in turmoil.

 Charlemagne was determined to strengthen his realm and to bring order to Europe.
 In 772 he launched a 30-year military campaign to accomplish this objective.
 By 800 Charlemagne was the undisputed ruler of Western Europe.
 His vast realm encompassed what are now France, Switzerland, Belgium, and The Netherlands.
 It included half of present-day Italy and Germany, and parts of Austria and Spain.
 By establishing a central government over Western Europe, Charlemagne restored much of the unity of the old Roman Empire and paved the way for the development of modern Europe.